Vrixyz/bevy_iap/README.md

 ## Current state

-Solution 4 (objc + custom objc bridge to storekit) is what I'm implementing, currently not too far but a very basic POC is promising.
+Solution 4 (objc + custom objc bridge to storekit) is what I'm implementing, still a lot to do but a very basic POC is promising.

 Architecture summary: